Pine cone crafts are perfect for fall! Make pine cone decorations or just have a great time crafting with your kids.

 One of my forestry professors gave me two huge pine cones and I use them year round.
 They aren’t even painted . . . but I love the natural look they give my decor.
 I just love pine cones!

-Before we jump into the pine cone crafts, I want to go over some commonly asked questions.
+Before we jump into the projects, I want to go over some commonly asked questions.
 If you’re curious, keep reading – otherwise, you can scroll down to get all of the ideas.

 How to Prepare Pine Cones for Crafts

-Whether you’re using pine cones for crafts, for pine cone decorations, or for some other use, you’re going to want to to prep them.
+Whether you’re using pine cones for crafts, for decorations, or for some other use, you’re going to want to to prep them.

 You don’t *have* to, but if you want them to stick around for years, you’re going to want to remove the sap and bugs.
 There are two ways that I suggest.